Let’s talk about accountability. We throw the word around all the time, in a mix of contexts.

 Why Is Accountability so Important?

 In all likelihood, breaking your mom’s TV while playing wiffle ball, as NORMAL and UNDERSTANDABLE a problem as it is to have, is not something you have to deal with often.
-If it is, things in your life are going either way wrong, or way right.
+If it is, things in your life are going either very wrong, or very right.
 Either way, I’m intrigued.

 - Skipping your workout for a week to catch up on that new Shonda Rhimes show